GoogleCloudPlatform/python-docs-samples/CONTRIB.md

     * For multi-product apps, concatenate the primary products, like this: compute-appengine-demo-suite-python.
     * For multi-language apps, concatenate the primary languages like this: appengine-sockets-python-java-go.
 1. Customize the default README.md, LICENSE.md, CONTRIB.md, as needed.
 1. Ensure that your code adheres to the recommended style guide for the language(s) you are using.
 Refer to the [Google Cloud Platform Samples Style Guide](https://github.com/GoogleCloudPlatform/Home/wiki/STYLE.html) for the recommended coding standards for this organization.
-In the event the existing style conflicts with the recommended style, the former takes precedence over the latter.
 1. Ensure that your code has an appropriate set of unit tests, which you have executed.
 1. Submit a pull request.